oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_git.md

 For troubleshooting and reference below are the basic single steps.

-You need currently [this Elektra version](http://www.markus-raab.org/ftp/elektra-0.7.0.tar.gz) 10:42, 29
-Apr 2008 (CEST)
+For the git version You need currently [this Elektra version](http://www.markus-raab.org/ftp/elektra-0.7.0.tar.gz) 10:42, 29 Apr 2008 (CEST)